 The Very Definition of Love

-A plucky yet innocent wallflower writing a dictionary of bawdy slang arranges her own marriage to the ultimate instructor: the town rake.
-As sexy as it is witty and as charming as it is irreverent, The Very Definition of Love is Emily Henry for the regency era. *1816—*Harriet Bancroft may be on her fifth season with no marriage prospects, but she’s fine with that.
-It gives her more time to write her dictionary of modern slang.
+**Bridgerton meets Emily Henry in this fresh take on regency romance about a wallflower writing a dictionary of bawdy slang who arranges her own marriage to the ultimate instructor: the town rake.
+“Sexy and witty… a clever regency romance that kept me giggling.” — Joss Richard, international bestselling author of It’s Different This Time** *1816—*Harriet Bancroft doesn’t mind that she’s on her fifth season with no marriage prospects, it gives her more time to write her dictionary of modern slang.
 Words are her passion, especially the exciting, filthy ones men have kept hidden from women for far too long.
-While researching late in the library during a party, Harriet accidentally finds herself in a compromising situation with notorious rake, Lord Alexander.
-To save her reputation and her younger sisters from ruin, Harriet has no choice but to slightly kidnap Alexander and strong-arm him into an elopement.
+Enter the ultimate teacher . . .
+When Harriet accidentally finds herself in a compromising situation with the notorious rake Lord Alexander, she has no choice but to sort of kidnap him and strong-arm him into an elopement.
 This arranged marriage has a very particular condition—it will be in-name-only, leaving each of them to follow their own interests.
 For Harriet that’s her work; for Alexander, that’s women.
-But soon Alexander’s rakish existence is not nearly as fun as spending time with Harriet, and Harriet’s beginning to worry about how much she actually likes her husband.
+But love has a different lesson in mind . . .
+But soon Alexander’s rakish lifestyle is not nearly as fun as spending time with Harriet, and Harriet’s beginning to worry that she might actually like her husband.
 Behind the closed doors of their respectable home, things become a little . . . complicated.
-After all, who better to teach her the very thorough meaning of these indecent words than the renowned lover, Lord Alexander Stirling?
+After all, who better teach her the very thorough meaning of these indecent words than the renowned lover, Lord Alexander Stirling?
 Perhaps this marriage will teach them both a little more about that word they’ve been avoiding—love.
-If Carrie Bradshaw wrote a Regency romance. . . .
-Meet an irresistible new voice in romance: sex and relationships columnist and lifelong romance fan, Sophia Benoit.
-Tropes Enemies-to-lovers / Marriage of convenience / There’s only one bed / Yearning / A misunderstanding / He teaches her / Regency era / Rake x wallflower
+Tropes: Enemies-to-lovers / Marriage of convenience / There’s only one bed / Yearning / A misunderstanding / He teaches her / Regency era / Rake x wallflower

 -